Admission to the Doctor of Physical Therapy Program

 - The following minimum prerequisite courses with grades of “C” or better and a cumulative GPA in these course areas of no less than “B” (3.0) is expected.
 When calculating the prerequisite GPA, Arcadia includes all courses in the prerequisite areas.
 A grade of “C–” is not acceptable for the prerequisite courses.
 Courses used toward the prerequisite biological and physical science requirements should be taken through the appropriate science departments (e.g., Biology, Chemistry, Physics).
 All prerequisite courses must be completed prior to the start of the Physical Therapy program.
 One-half of the prerequisite courses, including Physiology and Statistics, must have been taken within 10 years prior to application.

-- Biological Sciences—four courses (a minimum of 12 semester credits) from a biology department, which should include the following:
+- Biological Sciences—four courses (a minimum of 12 semester credits) from a biology department, which must include the following:

-- Physical Sciences—four lab/lecture courses to include the following:
+- Physical Sciences—four lab/lecture courses directed toward science majors to include the following:

 - Chemistry I and II or higher (e.g., Biochemistry, Organic)